 Once you realize that you have water damage you should take steps to limit it.
 Otherwise, your insurance company may have the right to deny some or all of your claim, on the grounds that you didn’t intervene.

 The actions you can take depend on what kind of water damage you have.
 If you’re experiencing a windstorm that has broken your windows and let in water, then board up your windows.
-If you have a plumbing leak, turn off the water to the house.
+When you have a plumbing leak, you should turn off the water to the house.
 If you have a roof leak, then you can put a tarp up to temporarily block the rain.

 Also, it is critical that you don’t throw out any damaged items yet.
 Collect water-damaged items and debris in plastic bins or bags so that you have physical proof for the adjuster.